 A childhood as a sex slave

 Anneke Lucas was favoured by 2 important perpetrators.
-As she was spending time with them she got to understand better their psychology and twisted minds.
+As she was spending time with them she got to understand better their psychology and their twisted minds.
 Her first perpetrator (a father figure for her young perceptions) was a social engineer who was controlling high-rank politicians.
 He was working behind the scene to put out a dark agenda that links back to the Vatican and is perpetrated centuries over centuries.
 She was sent to Germany where she was submitted to tests and trainings that were proving to have a great knowledge about how alters can be called out within the fractured soul.
-Associations were created in her (as encouragement to kill herself) while she was being sexually stimulated.
-Heavy programming was used on her, to install the belief that she was a whore, the lowest of the lowest.
+Associations were created in her (as encouragement to kill herself under certain conditions) while she was being sexually stimulated.
+Heavy programming was installed on her, to install the belief that she was a whore, the lowest of the lowest.
 Through her experiences within the network, she became very good at spotting certain features in men, or a man’s weakness and to know what they were about sexually.

 Transfer of trauma

 Psychopaths in power

 The context of the 1970s in Belgium